Usage Examples

 filefortress remotes list

-# Perform full scan
+# Perform scan

 # Try a broader search